 Have you ever had one of those rainy days that makes you feel cold, tired, and want to curl up for a nap?
 You are not alone.

 Sunlight increases serotonin, a neurotransmitter that is believed to help regulate mood and social behavior.
 A shortage of serotonin can make you feel sad, depressed, and have low energy.
-Your rainy-day blues are not only real, they are also caused by chemical imbalance in the brain.
+Your rainy-day blues are not only real, they are a result of chemicals imbalance in the brain.

 More recently, scientists have discovered that light can be used to improve brain health.
-It is called Photobiomodulation.
+It is Photobiomodulation (PBM).

 What is Brain Photobiomodulation?

-Brain Photobiomodulation, also known as Low-Level Light Therapy, uses red and near-infrared light to stimulate photochemical mechanisms in neural cells and tissues.
-Niraxx Light Therapeutics uses near-infrared light because near-infrared wavelengths are able to penetrate much deeper than red light.
+Brain PBM, also known as Low-Level Light Therapy, uses red and near-infrared light to stimulate photochemical mechanisms in neural cells and tissues.
+Niraxx uses near-infrared light in its wearables because near-infrared wavelengths can penetrate much deeper than red light.

 Increased Cerebral Blood Flow Good cerebral blood circulation supplies your brain with oxygen and helps remove carbon dioxide and other waste products from your brain.

 Increased ATP Production Adenosine trisphosphate (ATP) is an important signaling molecule that acts as a neurotransmitter in both the peripheral and central nervous system.
-ATP production rate plays central roles in cerebral energy production, brain function and neurodegeneration.
+ATP production rate plays a central role in cerebral energy production, brain function, and neurodegeneration.